 While SLA compliance and customer satisfaction are key measurements, there’s an important flip side to consider: Are you meeting your goals in the most cost-effective way?
 Measuring if the right part is in the right place, at the right time should not be overlooked.

-If you are getting the part to the customer on time, but you’re doing it in a really expensive way, then you really are not doing your company a service in the long run.
+If you’re getting the part to the customer on time, but you’re doing it in a really expensive way, then you really aren’t benefitting your company in the long run.

-Businesses sometimes approach last-time-buy as the only solution to supporting products after manufacturing discontinues certain parts, and this can lead to inventory issues later.
-When you do a last-time-buy, you’re typically not going to be correct, and you will be left with either too much or not enough inventory to support the full product lifecycle.
+Businesses sometimes approach last time buy as the only solution to supporting products after manufacturing discontinues certain parts, and this can lead to inventory issues later.
+When you do a last time buy, you’re typically not going to be correct, and you’ll be left with either too much or not enough inventory to support the full product lifecycle.

-The first thing to consider is if there is a great service revenue stream that the product is still supported.
-If this is the case, service can easily fund a redesign or validation effort of a possible replacement part, which can be a lower cost solution over the full lifecycle of the product.
+The first thing to consider is if there is a great service revenue stream that the product is still supporting.
+If this is the case, service can easily fund a redesign or validation effort of a possible replacement part, which can be a lower-cost solution over the full lifecycle of the product.

-Another strategy is to look for the opportunity to reclaim product that is being de-installed in the field and harvest the end-of-life components for re-use.
+Another strategy is to look for the opportunity to reclaim products that are being de-installed in the field and harvest the end-of-life (EOL) components for reuse.

 A final strategy can be looking for the opportunity to substitute the EOL part with a higher-level replacement.
 The newer revision may have continuing supply capabilities through purchase or repair.

-If none of these alternative approaches to a last time buy are practical, then a disciplined process is key to ensure sure last buy decisions are made using a repeatable, scientific approach to minimize risk of excess or shortage.
+If none of these alternative approaches to a last-time buy are practical, then a disciplined process is key to ensure last buy decisions are made using a repeatable, scientific approach to minimize risk of excess or shortage.

 When you have a demand for parts on a 24/7 basis, you likely need to leverage 3PL (third-party logistics) organization(s).